Trump's big cryptocurrency bet

 "Because of who I am in the space … the money that I'm known to possess, I feel that I need to protect my identity to protect my family," he told CBS from behind his geometric gold mask.
 "Crypto is still the wild wild west."

-While Shbitoshi may have been cautious about his identity, he was fully transparent about his reaction to Trump.
+While Shibtoshi may have been cautious about his identity, he was fully transparent about his reaction to Trump.

 "I love every word that he had to say," he said.
 "When it comes to cryptocurrency, I mean everything that he was saying, as far as bringing crypto mining back here, freeing Ross.
 I mean that all resonates with me and everyone else in the space.
 He's a businessman.
 He understands that bitcoin and other cryptocurrencies are a business, and it could be very lucrative to the United States if they are involved in it, maybe adopt it as a currency.
 There are ways that we can bring liquidity back to the United States, instead of losing liquidity to foreign nations."